woylie/flop/README.md

 ### Filters

-A complete filter consists of the field, the operator, and the value.
+You can filter the results by providing a field, an operator, and a value.
 The operator is optional and defaults to `==`.
-Filters need to be passed as a list and are combined with a logical `AND`.
-It is currently not possible to combine filters with an `OR`.
+Multiple filters are combined with a logical `AND`.
+At the moment, combining filters with `OR` is not supported.

 ```elixir
 %{filters: [%{field: :name, op: :ilike_and, value: "Jane"}]}
 ```

+This translates to the following query parameter string:

 ```html
 ?filters[0][field]=name&filters[0][op]=ilike_and&filters[0][value]=Jane
 ```

-See the documentation of `Flop.Filter` and the type documentation of `t:Flop.t/0` for more details.
+Refer to the `Flop.Filter` documentation and `t:Flop.t/0` type documentation for more details on using filters.

 ## Internal parameters

-Flop is built to handle parameters generated by a user.
-While you could manipulate those parameters and add additional filters when you receive them, it is recommended to cleanly separate the parameters you get from the outside and the parameters that your application needs to add internally.
+Flop is designed to manage parameters that come from the user side.
+While it is possible to alter those parameters and append extra filters upon receiving them, it is advisable to clearly differentiate parameters coming from outside and the parameters that your application adds internally.

-For example, if you need to scope a query depending on the current user, it is preferred to add a separate function that adds the necessary `WHERE` clauses:
+Consider the scenario where you need to scope a query based on the current user.
+In this case, it is better to create a separate function that introduces the necessary `WHERE` clauses:

 ```elixir
 def list_pets(%{} = params, %User{} = current_user) do